mattwalmsley/financial-modelling/quantitative/documentation/programming/python_1_style_syntax.md

 ### Functions as Objects

-Functions in Python are objects of type function.
+Functions in Python are objects of type `function`.
 This allows functions to be assigned to variables, stored in data structures, or passed around like any other object:

 ```python
 def multiply(x, y):